Skip to main content

-Eating a healthy and balanced diet in pregnancy will help you get most of the vitamins and minerals you need but those who are planning on becoming pregnant should take a folic acid supplement.
+Eating well before pregnancy will help you get most of the vitamins and minerals you need but those who are planning on becoming pregnant should take a folic acid supplement.

 Vitamin D works with calcium and phosphorous in the body to build and protect healthy bones, muscles and teeth.
 Having enough vitamin D helps the body to absorb all the calcium it needs for good bone health.

 Foods that provide a good source of vitamin D are oily fish such as salmon, sardines and pilchards, eggs (yolk), and some fortified breakfast cereals and yogurts; however, we get most of our vitamin D from sunlight.
-Having a healthy balanced diet is vital for all the other important nutrients that our body needs, but it is unlikely to provide us with enough vitamin D. During autumn and winter months, we call upon stores in our body to supply vitamin D, but often these are not enough to keep levels topped up, and so taking a daily 10 microgram supplement is recommended for everyone, adults and children, at this time of year.
+Having a healthy balanced diet is vital for all the other important nutrients that our body needs, but it is unlikely to provide us with enough vitamin D. During autumn and winter months (between October and early March), we call upon stores in our body to supply vitamin D, but often these are not enough to keep levels topped up, and so taking a daily 10 microgram supplement is recommended for everyone, adults and children, at this time of year.

 Vitamin D supplements may be labelled in IU (international units) rather than micrograms.
 Note: 400 IU is the same as 10 micrograms.